 #33 German Wirehaired Pointer

 Just look at that beard.
 If you have ever imagined how a pointer with a beard would look like, then you must check out this German Wirehaired Pointer.
 This dog looks exactly like the German Pointer, except that its hair is long and has a beard.
 This dog is a medium to large frame breed and is very intelligent and energetic.
 Their hairy coat is water repellent and resistant to cold, making them a good breed for retrieving a duck in the water.

 The Vizsla is a subset of the Pointer group but is also smaller in size.
 They are also excellent at catching and retrieving waterfowl.
 They are medium-sized and weigh from 40 up to 68 pounds.
 Their coat is short-haired and also resembles a rusty golden color.
 They are intelligent, energetic and will let you know if they feel neglected.
 They can be easily trained, which makes them great for hunting.

 #35 Ibizan Hound

 Use: Mainly small animals such as rabbits.

 The Ibizan Hound is a breed that originates from the island of Ibiza.
 They are good at hunting rabbits or hares and other smaller animals.
 They have a strong hunting instinct and will pursue their prey endlessly.
-This is a medium framed dog that weighs between 45 to 66 pounds.
+This is a medium-framed dog that weighs between 45 to 66 pounds.
 This breed is obedient and very intelligent.
-This dog also needs to have regular exercise to perform at their best.
+This dog also needs to have regular exercise to perform at its best.